ZetaVII/Task-Manager-App/Specification.md

 ### Primary Sequence
 1. The user creates a new task, or enters an existing task.
 2. The user clicks on the “CATEGORY” button.
-3. System prompts the user to enter or create a new category.
+3. System prompts the user to enter title and add category.
-4. The user selects an option.
+4. The user enters a category.

 ### Primary Postconditions
 * The specified task would be shown within the proper category within a list.